 The diaphragm doesn't offer reliable protection from sexually transmitted infections (STIs).

-An estimated 12 out of 100 women will get pregnant in the first year of typical use of the diaphragm.
+When using a traditional diaphragm, an estimated 12 out of 100 women will get pregnant in the first year of typical use of the diaphragm.
 And an estimated six out of 100 women will get pregnant during the first year of use when following usage instructions exactly.

 - You don't use the diaphragm every time you have sex